phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/read.md

 ---

-# Read API V1
+# The PhoneGap Build Read API

-This document is part of the Adobe® PhoneGap™ Build API V1 documentation; see also:
+This document is part of the Adobe$reg; PhoneGap&trade; Build API V1 documentation; see also:

 * [API Overview](/docs/api)
 * [Write API](/docs/write_api)